fangq/mcxcl/README.md

 **fluence rate**  for the given domain and source.
 Sometime it is also known as the time-domain "two-point" function.
 If you run MCX with the following command

-	mcxcl -f input.inp -s output ....
+	mcxcl -f input.json -s output ....

 the fluence-rate data will be saved in a file named `output.dat` under the current folder.
-If you run MCX without `-s output`, the output file will be named as `input.inp.dat`.
+If you run MCX without `-s output`, the output file will be named as `input.json.dat`.

 To understand this further, you need to know that a **fluence-rate `Phi(r,t)`** is measured by number of particles passing through an infinitesimal